 3 - What is the role of EO/TIX at the University of North Texas?

+EO/TIX offers online and in-person training on all University policies related to discrimination, harassment, retaliation, and/or sexual misconduct (including TIX).
 Other types of training are generally by request, and in consultation with supervisors or managers of units wishing to receive training.
 If you would like to request training for your unit, please provide detailed information on the EO/TIX training request form.
 Additional information regarding EO/TIX trainings can be found by clicking here.

 5 - How do I know if I have an EO/TIX complaint?